kaushikmupadhya/ChatBot---Natural-Language-Processing-Project/README.md

 # ChatBot - Natural Language Processing Project

 Welcome to our Natural Language Processing (NLP) project focused on developing a dialogue-generation chatbot!
-Our goal is to create an interactive chatbot capable of generating dialogues based on movie conversations using effective deep-learning architectures.
+Our goal is to create an interactive chatbot that is capable of generating dialogues based on movie conversations using effective deep-learning architectures.

 ## Dataset
 - **Name:** Cornell Movie-Dialogs Corpus